top of page

 Training through Perimenopause & Menopause

 There are many unique physical, mental and emotional challenges for women during these transitional years.
 Symptoms of Perimenopause can be very confusing and frustrating.
-Fortunately, exercise has proven to be very beneficial in relation to managing symptoms and increasing the quality of live for women during this time.
+Fortunately, exercise has proven to be very beneficial in relation to managing symptoms and increasing the quality of life for women during this time.

 The target heart rate for women who are seeking symptom relief is 50-70% of their Maximum Heart Rate.
 Additionally, resistance training is recommended to increase bone mineral density and to help maintain a healthy BMI.
 Exercise is most beneficial when done 60 minutes a day, most days of the week.
-Numerous studies indicate that moderate-intensity physical activity, combined with a strength training program, not only reduces menopausal symptoms, but possibly eliminates them without the use of hormones or pharmaceuticals!

 bottom of page